 Pecuniary or Specific gifts

-“I give to, Jubilee Sailing Trust, (277810) of Hazel Road, Woolston, Southampton, SO19 7GA the sum of £amount/specific gift of item to be used for its general charitable purposes and I direct that the receipt of the treasurer or duly authorised officer shall be a sufficient discharge to my executors.”
+“I give to the Jubilee Sailing Trust (277810) of Hazel Road, Woolston, Southampton, SO19 7GA the sum of £amount/specific gift of item to be used for its general charitable purposes and I direct that the receipt of their treasurer or duly authorised officer shall be a sufficient discharge to my executors.”

 To include the JST in your will you will need to include the following information;

 Charity name: Jubilee Sailing Trust

 Address: 12 Hazel Road, Woolston, Southampton, SO19 7GA

 Gifts to the JST are exempt without limit from all UK taxes.
 Where inheritance tax applies to a person’s Estate, a gift of say £10,000 to the JST would cost the non-charity beneficiaries named in the will £6,000, because without this charitable gift they would bear 40% inheritance tax on the money.

 In appropriate circumstances, it is possible to use the charity exemption to avoid inheritance tax altogether.
 For example, a widow with no partner, children or other relatives might make a will leaving the sum which is subject to nil-rate inheritance tax at her date of death to her friends and the balance above that sum to the JST, which would result in zero inheritance tax on her Estate.

 If you think you could help with a gift in your Will, please send for the Jubilee Sailing Trust’s Legacy Leaflet.
 This leaflet will help give you helpful information about how to make or update your Will, as well as how to leave a gift to the JST.
 Any questions please contact the JST on +44 (0) 23 8044 9108 or via our contact page.